 Leslie LeGrand, partner, is a Houston DWI lawyer and native Houstonian who was born into the legal profession.
 In 1937, his grandfather began the LeGrand family tradition of practicing law in Texas courts, which he continued until he received a calling to trade in his bar card for the cloth.
 In addition to Leslie’s father, Leslie and his two sisters along with four cousins are members of the State Bar of Texas.
 Leslie defended his first accused citizen at the age of 15 as part of Harris County’s teen court.

 Leslie LeGrand is a Recognized Houston DWI Lawyer

-Since then, he has become a four-time recognized Rising Star of DWI Defense Attorneys by Texas Monthly (2011-2014) and has been recognized Super Lawyer 2014-2017.
-He is board-certified in Criminal Law by the Texas Board of Legal Specialization and has been asked to lecture at numerous DWI seminars.
+Since then, he has become a four-time recognized Rising Star of DWI Defense Attorneys by Super Lawyers, a Thomson Reuters Service, (2011-2014) and has been recognized Super Lawyers, a Thomson Reuters service, 2014-2017.
+He is board-certified in Criminal Law by the Texas Board of Legal Specialization (TBLS) and has been asked to lecture at numerous DWI seminars.
 Leslie was also recognized as one of the 10 Best in Client Satisfaction by the American Institute of DUI/DWI Attorneys (2015).
 Leslie is a member of the National College of DUI Defense, the Texas Criminal Defense Lawyers Association, and the Houston Criminal Lawyers Association.
 Leslie’s prior experience as a Harris County prosecutor makes him one of the most sought-after Houston DWI defense attorneys.